Computer Engineering @ USNA

 Computer Engineering majors are required to take courses in electrical engineering fundamentals including AC and DC circuit analysis, digital logic systems, electronics and electromechanics, signals and systems, data structures, communications, computer architecture and the design of microprocessor-based systems.
 Computer engineering students will have the opportunity to take electives in embedded systems, computer operating systems, mobile OS development, database systems, microcomputer interfacing, superscalar processor design, VLSI design, computer networking, computer and network security, digital signal processing, computer graphics, biometric signal processing and computer vision.

+The computer engineering program is accredited by the Engineering Accreditation Commission of ABET.
 A dedicated, high-energy faculty and a suite of leading-edge facilities enables the department to support a curriculum that emphasizes learning through workbench exercises and design (learning by doing).
 Not only are graduates prepared for many jobs found in the Fleet, but they also have an excellent fundamental background and foundation for continued specialized study at the Naval Postgraduate School or any other post-graduate institutions.

 - Slight differences exist in the Matrix from one Graduating class to another.
 Students should use MIDS to see the official CE/EE Matrices.